 This large square, near the Museum of Fine Arts, at the end of Andrássy Street, is famous for its statues of seven Hungarian generals.
 Also, it is famous for hosting the tombs of several unknown soldiers.

 The Hungarian National Museum hosts the most valuable national collection in the history of the country in an amazing building.
 This building and museum have neoclassical architecture.
 In 1802, Count Ferenc Széchényi dedicated his personal collection of 20,000 paintings, maps, manuscripts, coins, and archaeological finds to this museum.

 Aquincum Ancient city

-In Aquincum, one of historical attractions in Budapest, you can find the most complete city of ancient Roman civilization in Hungary.
-Visitors can see the houses, baths, gardens, fountains, sophisticated underground heating systems and fortifications of this Roman city.
+In Aquincum, one of the historical attractions in Budapest, you can find the most complete city of ancient Roman civilization in Hungary.
+Visitors can see the houses, baths, gardens, fountains, sophisticated underground heating systems, and fortifications of this Roman city.
 The Museum of the Ancient City of Aquincum is located right at the entrance to the area and houses ancient ruins with a collection of daily necessities and ruins from ancient Roman times.

 Széchenyi Thermal Bath in City Park

 Budapest is famous as the “City of Spas” thanks to its many natural baths.
 There are many ideal baths in the Hungarian capital.
 However, many tourists use the most famous of attractions in Budapest, Széchenyi, for hot baths in the winning time.
 Moreover, it is one of the best hot springs due to its amazing architecture and outdoor baths.
 Visitors can relax in the two outdoor pools with natural hot springs.
 Neo-Baroque and Neo-Renaissance architecture surround the thermal baths here.